Second International Conference on Digital Intelligence for Energy Systems (ICDIES 2026)

 Conference awards

-The conference will present Best Paper Awards, Outstanding PhD Student Awards and Outstanding Young Scholar Awards”.
+The conference will present Best Paper Awards, Outstanding PhD Student Awards, Outstanding Young Scholar Awards, and PhD Internship Awards”.
+To be eligible to receive an award, recipients must attend the conference closing ceremony.

 Venue